atharvghodki21/REEF-Website/README.md

 # REEF-Website-Updated
-This is Updated REEF Website
+This is Website for REEF Club.
+REEF stands for Shri Randeobaba college Engineers for Environment Forum